 Centre for International Cooperation and Mobility (ICM)

 The Centre for International Cooperation and Mobility brings together the areas of grants and funding and international cooperation as well as the regional offices into one department.
-The ICM is a specialist department within the OeAD GmbH that is responsible for internationally orientated cooperation and mobility programmes.
-Alongside grant programmes that are funded by the Federal Ministry of Science, Research and Economy the ICM also handles programmes funded by third-parties.
+The ICM is a specialist department within the OeAD that is responsible for internationally orientated cooperation and mobility programmes.
+Alongside grant programmes that are funded by the Federal Ministry of , Education, Science and Research the ICM also handles programmes funded by third-parties.